NICTA/t3as-pat-clas/README.md

 		<!DOCTYPE class PUBLIC "-//USPTO//DTD Classification Definitions//EN" "xclassdef.dtd">

-The zip file contains <code>classdef.dtd</code> which would appear to be a candidate for this DTD.
+The zip file contains `classdef.dtd` which would appear to be a candidate for this DTD.

 ### Graphics

 As well as the XML definitions, the zip file contains small TIFF images illustrating the classifications.
 In many domains, such as chemistry, mechanics and industrial design, these could be useful to quickly identify relevant classifications.
-XML zip file entries, e.g. <code>classdefs201308/class\_106.xml</code>, refer to these illustrations with the attribute
-<code>subclass/notes/note1/figure/graphic/@filename</code>.
-The attribute value is upper case,
-whereas the zip file entries for the TIFF images have lower case names, e.g. <code>filename="C106S124-1A.TIF"</code> refers to the zip entry <code>classdefs201308/c106s124-1a.tif</code>.
+XML zip file entries, e.g. `classdefs201308/class_106.xml`, refer to these illustrations with the attribute `subclass/notes/note1/figure/graphic/@filename`.
+The attribute value is upper case, whereas the zip file entries for the TIFF images have lower case names, e.g. `filename="C106S124-1A.TIF"` refers to the zip entry `classdefs201308/c106s124-1a.tif`.

 ### Subclass Nesting

 Nesting of elements is not used to represent subclass nesting and all subclasses are sibling elements.
-Instead a <code>subclass/parent/@ref</code>
-attribute refers to its parent <code>class|subclass/@id</code>.
+Instead a `subclass/parent/@ref` attribute refers to its parent `class|subclass/@id`.
 E.g.

 		<subclass subnum="1" id="C002S001000">
 		  <sctitle>MISCELLANEOUS:</sctitle>